 View Larger Map

 Ok, the E.T.
 Highway stretches through the Nevada desert with little more than cows to keep you company.
-Fuel options are sparse to non-existant so you have to think ahead.
-The caches are usually about 1/10 apart along Highway 375, Highway 6, and a remote Forest Service road.
+Fuel options are sparse to non-existent so you have to think ahead.
+The caches are usually about 1/10 of a mile apart along Highway 375, Highway 6, and a remote Forest Service road.
 They’re mostly film canisters hidden off the road a little bit.
 Given the exposed and open nature of the desert, they’re typically hidden in a small rock cairn, otherwise they’d just be floating about as cow entertainment.

 How this goes down…

-So what you need to envision is Camp Granola blitzing (courtesy of Blubaru of course) from cache-to-cache every tenth of a mile along the dusty Nevada desert roads.
+So what you need to envision is us blitzing (courtesy of Blubaru of course) from cache-to-cache every tenth of a mile along the dusty Nevada desert roads.
 One person hops/jumps/runs/sprints out to grab the canister, replaces it with an extra pre-signed one, and dives back into the car.
 While the driver blitzes to the next location, the passenger stamps the log with our team name and replaces the log in the container…just in time for the next cache.
 The fetcher makes the next grab and the logger logs while driver drives.
 Repeat.
 Repeat.
 Repeat… Do that 1,500 times.
 Occasionally switch up driver, logger, and fetcher.

 You probably noticed I said 1,500 times.
 That’s a lot of times.
 At the outset when George got his heart set on doing this, my inner geocacher groaned.
 These are easy caches.
 It’s not about the challenge of finding clever, unique hides.
 It just sounded tedious.
 I wasn’t sure the boys would be able to stick with it and see it through.